-The test suite is also the one proposed in [10], where the test problems have been divided into four classes: smooth (53 nonlinear least squares problems obtained from CUTEr functions, with $n \in [2, 12]$); nonstochastic noisy (obtained by adding oscillatory noise to the smooth ones); piecewise smooth (as in the smooth case but using l_1 -norms); stochastic noisy (obtained by adding random noise to the smooth ones).
+The test suite is also the one proposed in [10], where the test problems have been divided into four classes: smooth (53 nonlinear least squares problems obtained from CUTEr functions, with $n \in [2, 12]$ ); nonstochastic noisy (obtained by adding oscillatory noise to the smooth ones); piecewise smooth (as in the smooth case but using $\ell_1$ -norms); stochastic noisy (obtained by adding random noise to the smooth ones).

 We compared the results obtained for SID-PSM using MFN models against three solvers: NEWUOA [13], a trust-region code based on interpolation by MFN models; NMSMAX [3] an implementation of the Nelder-Mead simplex method; and APPSPACK [8], an implementation of an asynchronous generating set search method mainly derived for parallel computing, but considered here in the serial mode and with a random ordering of directions.

-The computational budget consisted of 1500 function evaluations, as we are primarily interested in the behavior of the algorithms for budgets applicable to problems of expensive objective function evaluation.
-Figures 1, 2, 3, and 4 report the data profiles obtained for the four test sets, considering the two different levels of accuracy $\tau = 10^{-3}$ and $\tau = 10^{-7}$ (Figure 1: smooth problems; Figure 2: nonstochastic noisy problems; Figure 3: piecewise smooth problems; Figure 4: stochastic noisy problems).
+Figures 1, 2, 3, and 4 report the data profiles obtained for the four test sets, considering the two different levels of accuracy $\tau=10^{-3}$ and $\tau=10^{-7}$ (Figure 1: smooth problems; Figure 2: nonstochastic noisy problems; Figure 3: piecewise smooth problems; Figure 4: stochastic noisy problems).